 Exposure Therapy, aaaargh…

-The most dreaded part of any phobic’s treatment and the part I most often hear about when being treated by traditional psychology.
-It’s the time when you have to actually face whatever has been scaring you, causing anxiety, or making you have panic attacks.
+The most dreaded part of any phobic’s treatment and the technique I most often hear being used by traditional psychology.
+It’s the time when you have to actually face whatever has been scaring you, which initially causes even more anxiety, and panic attacks.

 But, wait… just for a moment.
 Are you doing everything you can to make exposure therapy quick, easy and relatively painless?